rohberg/sandbox_pip_plone_52/README.md

 pip and [mxdev](https://pypi.org/project/mxdev/) allows to install Plone in a comfortable way.
 No buildout anymore.

+This repo is a template for your custom Plone setup.
+If you like, create your own repo by clicking the 'template' button above.

 ## Installation

 Add your add-ons to `instance.yaml` and `requirements.txt`.